 Lastly my friends, eye contact.
 If you can integrate all the above, I’m sure you can look the friendly party people in the eyes!
 It is very important you do, not only for story telling, but in all communication.

 So much is told by facial expressions.
 It communicates interest, anticipation, boredom, anxiety, enjoyment, or any other subtle emotion we experience.
-As you master storytelling, you’ll even be able to adjust your style, according to the cues you get
+As you master storytelling, you’ll even be able to adjust your style, according to the cues you get.

-To be continued – time to tell a funny story
+Time to tell a funny story

 Alright, let’s just gather our wits for second.